wp-plugins/my-portfolio-plus/readme.txt

 === Plugin Name ===
 Contributors: sbohan
 Donate link: http://www.screensugar.co.uk/2010/09/my-portfolio-plus/#donate
-Tags: portfolio, project, thumbnails, web designer, web developer, designer, developer, websites, custom-post-types, plugins Requires at least: 3.0
+Tags: portfolio, project, thumbnails, web designer, web developer, designer, developer, websites, custom-post-types, plugins, wordpress portfolio
+Requires at least: 3.0
 Tested up to: 3.0.1
-Stable tag: 1.0.4
+Stable tag: 1.0.5

-My Portfolio Plus enables a Web Developer/Designer to create a portfolio for their work in a very easy way.
+My Portfolio Plus enables a Web Developer/Designer to create a Wordpress Portfolio for their work in a very easy way.

 == Description ==
 = About the Plugin =
-My Portfolio Plus is a plugin designed for WordPress 3.x that enables a Web Developer/Designer to create a portfolio for their work in a very easy way that doesn’t rely on outdated methods such as custom fields and proprietary editors.
+My Portfolio Plus is a plugin designed for WordPress 3.x that enables a Web Developer/Designer to create a Wordpress Portfolio for their work in a very easy way that doesn’t rely on outdated methods such as custom fields and proprietary editors.
 The [Plugin Homepage](http://www.screensugar.co.uk/2010/09/my-portfolio-plus/) contains a full list of features.

 = Example Portfolio =
 I created this plugin to power my own portfolio.
 The best way to see how this plugin works on the front end of a WordPress installation is to visit [my Portfolio](http://www.screensugar.co.uk/projects/).
 You can see how the administration section works by looking at the provided screenshots.